eswarachitimi/Mulesoft/DataWeave/Data Formats/CSV.md

 ### What is CSV?

 CSV stands for Comma-Separated Values.
 It's a plain text file format that uses commas to separate values and newlines to separate records.
-CSV files are often used to store tabular data, such as numbers and text.
+CSV files allows data to be saved in a table structured format.

 > **MIME type (or) Media Type (or) Content-Type:** application/csv